cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 While you're character in-game is actually 100% dead, that doesn't mean you're out of the game.
-This is actually very much expected for
+This is actually very much expected for Curse of Strahd, and will likely happen a few more times.
+Right now, the game is going to car